-- The vagus nerve connects your brain to your heart; sometimes you need to get its attention with “vagal maneuvers.”
+- The vagus nerve connects your brain to your heart; sometimes you need to get its attention with “ vagal maneuvers.”
 Splash cold water on your face or jump into a cold shower.
 This can stimulate the vagus nerve to get it back to the business of regulating heart beats.
 Forced coughing can also stimulate the nerve.

 What else could be causing the heart palpitations?

 Of course, heart palpitations aren’t always the result of estrogen decline.
-Lifestyle choices can also cause a racing heart: too much caffeine, too much stress, stimulants such as diet pills or decongestants, dehydration, exercise, eating too much at a single sitting, medications like antihistamines and cold and allergy remedies.
+Lifestyle choices can also cause a racing heart: too much coffee or caffeine, too much stress, stimulants such as diet pills or decongestants, dehydration, exercise, eating too much at a single sitting, medications like antihistamines and cold and allergy remedies.

 (do you know the symptoms of a heart attack in women? they can be different, so learn the signs)